RickStrahl/BlogPosts/2023-08/A WPF Statusbar Control/AWpfStatusbarControl.md

 * Icon changes based on display mode
 * Icon 'flashes' when initially rendered to help draw attention
 * Status messages 'expire' and reset to a default icon and message
-* Handles dispatching so status updates immediately even in sync code
+* Handles dispatching so status updates immediately
+even in sync code in single code block

-Here's another example that demonstrates a few more features of the control and/or helper more generically ([GitHub repo](https://github.com/RickStrahl/Westwind.Wpf.Statusbar/blob/master/SampleApp/MainWindow.xaml.cs))
+Here's another example that demonstrates a few more features of the control and/or helper more generically (from the sample in the [GitHub repo](https://github.com/RickStrahl/Westwind.Wpf.Statusbar/blob/master/SampleApp/MainWindow.xaml.cs))

 ![Statusbar generic example](https://github.com/RickStrahl/Westwind.Wpf.Statusbar/raw/master/ScreenCapture.gif)